ucarion/saml/README.md

 You should also be aware of this important bit of security context:

 * **An Identity Provider can put *anything* they like in a SAML assertion.**
-  There is no guarantee that Identity Providers won't put fake users in their Identity Providers.
-For example, an identity provider is allowed to put steve.jobs@apple.com as a user in their IdP, no email verification required.
+  There is no guarantee that Identity Providers won't try to send you nefarious SAML assertions.
+For example, an IdP is allowed to claim they have a user with the email steve.jobs@apple.com, no verification required.
 There is no global SAML police.

   If you don't keep this in mind, you might accidentally introduce vulnerabilities in your SAML implementation.
-For instance, if you rely on an `email` attribute in SAML logins to decide what user to log someone in as, then an attacker could log in as anyone they like just by adding a phony user to their IdP with the right email, and then sending you a SAML login with that email.
+For instance, don't solely rely on an `email` attribute in SAML logins to decide what user to log someone in as.
+Otherwise an attacker could log in as anyone they like just by adding a phony user to their IdP with the right email, and then sending you a SAML login with that email.

-  What this means for you is: trust a SAML provider *only* within the context of the account that has established a trust relationship with a SAML provider.
+  What this means for you is: trust a SAML login *only* within the context of the account that has established a trust relationship with the associated IdP.
-  What Company A's Identity Provider says should not have *any* bearing on what they can do with respect to Company B's resources in your product.
+  What Company A's Identity Provider says should not have *any* bearing on what they can do with Company B's resources in your product.

 ### A Playbook for Introducing SAML